migrodri1980/Working-portfolio-/README.md

 Several Key elements are incorporated in this project as follows:

-*The creation of the data structure Hash Table to facilitate user information and validation
+*The creation of the data structure of Hash Table to facilitate user information and validation

-*Within the Hash Table "for/if/else" loops and pointers are utilized to creation HashTable functionality
+*Within the Hash Table "for/if/else" loops and pointers are utilized to create HashTable functionality

 *Hash Table functions created (insert,remove item) and (search,print,check table).

 *The program utlizes Hash Table functionality to not only check user creditionals but allow for Adminstrator functionality within the program.

-*The creation of input validations checks for cin inputs by user as well as the default cases to protect against incorrect menu selection.
+*The creation of input validations checks for cin inputs by user

-*The use of nested switch cases utlizing modular resuable functions
+*The use of nested switch cases utlizing modular resuable functions with default cases to prevent incorrect menu selection

 ### Project : LoginapplicationWSQL.cpp